yargs/yargs/docs/examples.md

 # Examples

-See the [Example Folder](/example) for more demonstrations of yargs in the wild.
-Feel free to create a pull request for more examples!
+See the [Example Folder](/example) for more demonstrations of Yargs in the wild.
+We would love fixes to old examples and pull requests for fancy new examples, [help contribute!](https://github.com/yargs/yargs/blob/master/contributing.md).

 With yargs, the options be just a hash!
 -------------------------------------------------------------------